Introduction to Caching and Caching Strategies

 Browser caching

 If you're wondering how websites load quickly on subsequent visits, one of the reasons is browser caching.
 This idea temporarily stores resources like images, HTML and JavaScript files within a cache in a web browser.
+When you revisit the same website, the browser will retrieve these resources from the cache.
+This is also known as client-side caching.

 Browser cache has limited capacity and is set to store resources for a specific time duration.
 When the cache reaches its capacity or resources reach their expiration date, the browser will automatically clear the cache and retrieve updated resources from the network during the next visit.
 Users can also manually clear their browser cache if it becomes full.